Water is a powerful element, necessary to fulfil your basic needs. But at times, it can be unpredictable.

 8. Look for Hidden Moisture in Small Spaces

 Once you’ve started the process of drying the area, don’t miss the hidden moisture.
 You should look for small places that may need damage repair.
 Even if you don’t suspect any water leak, you should still check them.
-For instance, inspect areas like ducts, vent, crawl spaces, and insulation.
+For instance, inspect areas like ducts, vents, crawl spaces, and insulation.

 Damage to these areas may lead to bigger issues in the future.
 Thus, checking them is important.
 Don’t forget to check under carpets, and floorboards and see if the water has entered these spaces.
 Use fans to make sure everything dries up fully.